plomgrading/plom/doc/source/faq.rst

     papers to the wrong server.
 This question shows you how to defeat that mechanism.

-Use the saved `.toml` to provision the new server.
+Use the saved `.toml` and the saved version map `.csv` to provision the new server.
-If the original server was a multi-versioned assessment, you will need to provision the version map using the saved version map `.csv`.
+If prenaming, ensure you use the same settings as before.
 Continue provisioning the server, creating the database etc.  No need to physically print the papers (as they should be identical!)
 You should then be able to upload your scans (produced on the original